Join the TRIO Student Support Services Program!

 All applicants to the TRIO Student Support Services program at CSN must contact the TRIO Office to be prescreened by a TRIO staff member to determine eligibility and ability to benefit from program services.

 To begin the application process, please print and complete the application checklist, the application, the Application Survey Form, and the College Readiness Survey Form.
 You must then contact the TRIO office to set an appointment for a preliminary interview.
 You may contact us by phone at (702) 651-4441 or by visiting room E-109 on the North Las Vegas Campus.
-The completed is due at the time of the preliminary interview.
+The completed application is due at the time of the preliminary interview.

-If you are not a US citizen, please bring a copy of your Alien Residency Card at time of application.
+If you are not a US citizen, please bring a copy of your Alien Residency Card at the time of application.
 Students with disabilities must be registered with CSN’s Disability Resource Center.

 To be eligible for the TRIO Student Support Services program, students must meet all of the following criteria: